-My real name is Chris Beeman and I live in uptown Charlotte.
-I’ve been playing golf regularly since 1999 and try to play at least once a week during prime season.
+My real name is Chris Beeman and I live in south Charlotte on what used to be the 2nd fairway of Charlotte Golf Links.
+I’ve been playing golf regularly since 1999 and now play over 120 rounds a year.
 I created this site back in 2002 because I was frustrated with the lack of complete, up-to-date course information for Charlotte area courses.
 Word of mouth and a great community of golfers that want to help other golfers has helped the site grow into what you see today.

 Read my recent course reviews